Microfinance: Limitations

 Complications specific to Canada include the need for loans of a substantial size in comparison to the ones typically seen in many international microfinance initiatives.
 Microfinance is also limited by the rules and limitations surrounding money-lending.
-For example, Canada Revenue Agency limits the loans made in these sort of transactions to a maximum of $25,000.
+For example, Canada Revenue Agency limits the loans made in these sorts of transactions to a maximum of $25,000.
 As a result, many people look to banks to provide these loans.
 Also, microfinance in Canada is driven by profit which, as a result, fails to advance the social development of community members.
 Within marginalized or impoverished Canadian communities, banks may not be readily accessible to deposit or take out funds.
 These banks which would have charged little or no interest on small amounts of cash are replaced by lending companies.
 Here, these companies may charge extremely large interest rates to marginalized community members thus increasing the cycle of poverty and profiting off of another's loss.

 In Canada, microfinancing competes with pay-day loans institutions which take advantage of marginalized and low-income individuals by charging extremely high, predatory interest rates.
-Communities with low social capital often don't have the networks to implement and support microfinance initiatives, leading to the proliferation of pay day loan institutions.
+Communities with low social capital often do not have the networks to implement and support microfinance initiatives, leading to the proliferation of pay day loan institutions.
 Pay day loan companies are unlike traditional microfinance in that they don't encourage collectivism and social capital building in low income communities, however exist solely for profit.

-Microfinance Networks and Associations
+Networks and associations

 There are several professional networks of microfinance institutions, and organisations that support microfinance and financial inclusion.